03: Loading and visualizing groundwater models

-The example model is a simplified version of the MODFLOW-6 model published by Fienen et al (2022, 2021; Figure 1), who used a multi-scale modeling approach to evaluate the effects of agricultural groundwater abstraction on the ecology of Pleasant Lake in central Wisconsin, USA.
+The example model is a simplified version of the MODFLOW-6 model published by Fienen and others (2022, 2021), of the area around Pleasant Lake in central Wisconsin, USA.
 The original report and model files are available at the links below.

 Transient MODFLOW-6 simulation with monthly stress periods for calendar year 2012